arina-radivon/regularization_method/README.md

 This package is to be used with Python 3.x.x

-To install tha package write
+To install the package write

 ```python
 pip install regularization-derivatives